Menu Close

 At one of the heritage hotels near Jonker Street.

-Malacca offers a wide range of accommodation options to suit various preferences and budgets, including riverside resorts, dormitories, modern international chains, and charming boutique hotels set in historic buildings.
+Malacca offers a wide range of accommodation options to suit various preferences and budgets, including riverside resorts, dormitories, modern international chains, and boutique hotels set in historic buildings.

 Popular locations to stay in Malacca are: